 Say, an advertiser purchased ad space on your site.
 You have agreed on a campaign with a daily budget and the CPC model (costs-per-click).
 Using Advanced Ads, you may easily define a specific amount of clicks that the ad gets in a day.
 Thus, you will automatically stick to the agreed spending cap.

 |Campaign duration||20 days|

 |CPC agreed with a client||EUR 0.50|

 In this case, your client’s ad should not receive more than 100 / 0.5 = 200 clicks per day.
 Thus, the total number of clicks during the 20-day campaign will reach 4000.
 You may set this as the absolute click limit to ensure that the ads are distributed equally on each of the campaign’s 20 days.

 Another use case for spreading impressions over a given period would be a campaign for a new product which advertising behavior you do not yet know.
 In such a case, the beginning period should focus on learning to see what works best for the optimization of that campaign.
-If you distribute the agreed ad impressions equally over that initial phase, you avoid a risk that the budget is spent too rapidly, e.g., due to fluctuating traffic.
+If you distribute the agreed ad impressions equally over that initial phase, you avoid the risk that the budget is spent too rapidly, e.g., due to fluctuating traffic.
 As a result, the more extensive learning period will let you get more analytic data.